TeamCatamaran/firebase-rest-api/README.md

 # firebase-rest-api boilerplate

-This repository is a boilerplate typescript firebase function project that adds a rest API for firestore.
+This repository is a typescript project that adds a rest API for firestore.

 In order to create an app with Firebase please access the [Firebase Console](https://console.firebase.google.com/).
+When configuring your local firebase codebase, make sure you select typescript as your language, not javascript.

 In order to learn about the Firebase Admin SDK please access [Firebase Documentation](https://firebase.google.com/docs/reference/admin).